richelbilderbeek/R-CodingStandard/R-CodingStandard.md

  * [1] 'Rchaeology: Idioms of R Programming' by Paul E. Johnson, January 28, 2015, `4.
 Function arguments. [...]
 4.4.2.
 Extract or construct what else is needed from the user input`

-## FU.11: For loops are not necessarily bad [1]
+## FU.11: Avoid iteration [1], although for-loops are not necessarily bad [2]

+Avoid iteration [1], although for-loops are not necessarily bad [2]

 ### References

+ * [1] Cosma Shalizi, 'Writing R functions', `http://www.stat.cmu.edu/~cshalizi/402/programming/writing-functions.pdf`, section 7.10: `Avoid iteration`
- * [1] 'Rchaeology: Idioms of R Programming' by Paul E. Johnson, January 28, 2015, `5 Do this, not that [...]
+ * [2] 'Rchaeology: Idioms of R Programming' by Paul E. Johnson, January 28, 2015, `5 Do this, not that [...]
 One can write an lapply statement in one line, while a for loop can take 3 lines.
 The code is shorter, but won't necessarily run more quickly`